jtk1919/fall/README.md

     - Falling detection output json--> (video_name + '_output.json').
     This is produced from the algorithm
 ## Requirements
 Install the libraries in requirements.txt file

+Add the project to the PYTHONPATH to be able to run the scripts directly and to avoid any relative import errors

 ## Run falling detector
 Run the code main.py.
 Set the root folder of all the videos in video_root variable.